-Professor Yiannis Kaznessis, Professor and Director of Graduate Studies in Chemical Engineering at the University of Minnesota, visited our group and gave us a seminar entitled "Advances in numerical and analytic approaches for the study of non-spatial stochastic dynamical systems in molecular biology".
+Professor Yiannis Kaznessis, Professor and Director of Graduate Studies in Chemical Engineering at the University of Minnesota, USA during his visit.
+Currently, founder and CEO of AgThera, visited our group and gave us a seminar entitled "Advances in numerical and analytic approaches for the study of non-spatial stochastic dynamical systems in molecular biology".

 Stochasticity is a defining feature of biochemical reaction networks, with molecular fluctuations influencing cell physiology.
 In principle, master probability equations completely govern the dynamic and steady state behavior of stochastic reaction networks.
 In practice, a solution had been elusive for decades, when there are second or higher order reactions.
 A large community of scientists has then reverted to merely sampling the probability distribution of biological networks with stochastic simulation algorithms.
 Consequently, master equations, for all their promise, have not inspired biological discovery.